D

 Insurance & Risk Transfer

-Risk Management Framework: DaVita Inc. is primarily self-insured for professional and general liability, workers' compensation, automobile risks, and a portion of employment liability practice risks through wholly-owned captive insurance companies.
+• Insurance Coverage: DaVita Inc. is primarily self-insured for professional and general liability, workers' compensation, automobile, property, and a portion of its employment liability practice risks through wholly-owned captive insurance companies.
 It is also predominantly self-insured for employee medical and other health benefits.
-The Company maintains excess coverage or reinsurance for various liabilities, including cybersecurity.
-Medical directors are required to maintain their own malpractice insurance, with DaVita Inc.'s liability policies covering their duties at its outpatient dialysis centers.
-The Audit Committee oversees cybersecurity insurance, and the Company maintains a cybersecurity risk insurance policy.
+The Company maintains excess coverage or reinsurance for property, general liability, professional liability, directors' and officers' liability, and cybersecurity.